aodn/datauplift-nesp59/Docs/dataProcessing_ToR.md

 ### Download the data an explore it

-- Verify contains the minimum required fields: lat/lon/geometry, timestamp
+- Verify and tabluate contains the minimum required fields:
+    - (lat/lon)/geometry + CRS
+    - timestamp
+    - species
+    - species encoding (one hot encoded, array delimited)
+    - species taxon mapping to WoRMS
 - Create a JSON file (preferable with a Python script) with the schema of the table (Tom to provide guidelines here)
 - Upload the data and the schema to someplace (S3?
 Onedrive folder?
 TBD)